raspberrypilearning/silly-eyes/en/step_4.md

 **Debug:**

-If you add code to the wrong sprite you can fix that:
+If you add code to the wrong sprite, you can fix that:

 [[[scratch3-copy-code]]]